Capstone-Exoskeleton/control_system/README.md

 Please note: utility and keil cannot use the same st-link at the same timt

 #### Step by step set up
+Note: Please directly jump to Step5 unless you need to config new pin.
 1. Open CtrBoard.ioc.
 2. Click Migrate if it asked.
 3. Config all IO (should already done and nothing need change).